 Observation is different from simply looking at something.
+A keen sense of observation distinguishes those who truly engage with their surroundings from those who merely glance at them.
 Looking at things does not mean one is observant about them.
 By looking at a subject of choice, one is not observing it.
 The difference between observing something and looking is that while observing, one processes the thoughts while paying attention to the details.
-When looking at the same thing, one is preoccupied with thoughts and perhaps lacks attention.
+When looking at the same thing, one is preoccupied with thoughts and perhaps lacks attention when looking at the same thing.

 Hands-On Training: Practical exercises for real-world Game Art & Design.